matthewwardrop/spec-classes/docsite/docs/index.md

 ## Related projects and prior art

-`spec_classes` takes a more opinionated stance than most libraries in this space on exactly how data-classes should be built and on copy-on-write patterns.
+`spec_classes` takes a more opinionated stance than most libraries in this space on exactly how data-classes should be built and mutated.
 Nevertheless, there are excellent pre-existing alternatives to spec-classes for those looking for something lighter-weight.
-In particular, you could
+In particular, you could consider:
-consider:

 - [typeguard](https://github.com/agronholm/typeguard): A utility library for
     run-time type-checking functions, methods and classes.